 Using Business Credit to Weather the Ups and Downs of Doing Business

 Another challenge has been weathering the inevitable ups and downs that are part of doing business.
-To help put their business’s best foot forward during the down cycles, Mac and Denise opted to seek the help of Dun & Bradstreet to improve their business credit file.
+To help put their business’s best foot forward during the down cycles, Mac and Denise opted to seek the help of Dun & Bradstreet to help improve their business credit file.
 Mac explains, “That ties into why we chose the Credibility Concierge™ service.
 We realized we hadn’t been staying on top of updating our information in our [Dun & Bradstreet] business credit file.
 When potential customers look into doing business with us, many want to know if we are a credible business within our industry.
-They may look at our [Dun & Bradstreet] credit file. … We look much better than we did five years ago [before Concierge] when it comes to how our business’s credit and credibility are seen by others.”
+They may look at our [Dun & Bradstreet] credit file. … We looked much better than we did five years ago [before Concierge] when it comes to how our business’s credit and credibility was seen by others.”

 Creating a Growth Culture